Yosef Tunkel: Biography

-Born into the family of a poor teacher in Babruysk (in Belarus, then part of the Russian Empire), Tunkel was a sickly child whose drawing ability prompted charitable members of the community to send him to art school in Vilno.
+In 1878, Tunkel was born into the family of a poor teacher in Babruysk (in Belarus, then part of the Russian Empire), Tunkel was a sickly child whose drawing ability prompted charitable members of the community to send him to Trutnevs Art School in Vilnius at age fifteen.
 He finished his studies in 1899 and, too short sighted to be a painter, turned to writing.
 His poetry was first published in Der yud (Warsaw) in 1901 and from then on his poems, satires, drama and children's stories appeared in Yiddish publications throughout Europe and North America.

-Between 1906 and 1910 he travelled to the United States where he started the humorous journal Der kibitser (continued for two decades under the title Der Groyser Kundes).
+Between 1906 and 1910 he travelled to the United States and settled in New York where he started the humorous journal Der kibitser (continued for two decades under the title Der Groyser Kundes).
+He returned home to Babruysk in 1910 due to family emergency.
 Moving to Warsaw in 1911 he wrote for Der moment, editing its humour pages, Der krumer spiegel, or The Crooked Mirror.
-He spent World War I in Ukraine, mainly in Kiev and Odessa.
+AT this time, he started using the pseudonyms "Khoyshekh" and "Der Tunkeler".
+He spent World War I first at home in Babruysk, then in Ukraine, mainly in Kiev and Odessa.
 In the early twenties, he adapted several works of German poet Wilhelm Busch.
+He returned to independent Poland, and Der Moment, after the war.
+He also occasionally wrote for other newspapers such as Der Haynt and the Folkszeitung (People's Paper) under the pseudonym "Androginus".
+Around this time, he visited Israel, where he was feted by the Hebrew Writers Union and Khaim Nakhman Bialik, who declared himself a great admirer of Tunkeler's works.
+Tunkler subsequently wrote his first travel narrative based on his experiences in the Holy Land.

+In the 1920s, Tunkler published numerous books, plays, feuilletons, parodies and humorous articles.
+He often personally acted out his works on stage while traveling around the country.
 When the Warsaw cabaret Azazel opened in 1925, Der Tunkeler's writings were part of the repertoire; his works were staged in Łódź and the Warsaw cabaret theater Sambatyon (which opened in 1927) as well.